davidxmoody/davidxmoody.com/ideas.md

 - From ES5 to CoffeeScript and back to ES6 again
 - "Lesser known ES6 features" from the ebook
-- Pagination number logic
 - Pros and cons of using react templates for rendering to static markup (or try deku!)
 - "Idea for a static site generator that I will never implement", idea for purely React based SSG, it progressively enhances images and transitions between pages, it generates an endpoint for each terminal page but uses push state for faster page transitions, in dev mode it only writes out changes to the files that have actually changed
 - Different ways to embed static apps into static websites: e.g. my old Professor P way of doing it then the render server and client side methods and finally my new idea: provide the module exports as being one main executable function (it accepts options and outputs it's own html, scripts, styles and a list of files with paths), would allow publishing to npm
 - Idea for file watcher that outputs a single object of all files (same references if unchanged) on any file change, then use pure memoized functions to build a static site and pair with a file writer that only writes changes when necessary, go from that to a Redux style static site generator
 - Branching strategies (try Git Flow too)
 - Growth mindset part 3
+- Write about fzf and ranger scripts

 ## Things to learn about then write about

-- Write about fzf scripts
-- Git branching strategies and rebasing
-- Go through Vim plugins top list (nerdtree, ctrlp, easymotion)
+- Go through Vim plugins top list (nerdtree, easymotion)
 - Switch to tmux
 - Try zsh or fish
-- Try Facebook's Path Picker tool
 - Finish reading about Material UI
-- Flexbox
 - `jq` command line tool
 - Try a CI/testing service for open source projects (https://circleci.com/ or https://saucelabs.com/opensauce/)
 - Try https://libraries.io/npm/super-react